cbrindle/assistant-to-the-regional-manager/README.md

-# Assistant to the Region Manager
+# Assistant to the Regional Manager

 ### Introduction
 This is my first kinda-sorta-actual app that I was able to create after 14 weeks at Code Immersives Web Development program in NYC.
 This is a simple day planner app that utilizes HTML, CSS, and Javascript... all with NO BOOTSTRAP!
 It still has a little ways to go as it has no backend, but it's getting there.